-- Data collection, measurement and recording of phenotypes for the purpose of establishing zootechnical measures in animal production: How can the recording of traits in animal breeding be made even more objective?
-Which auxiliary traits provide greater informative value for the optimisation of existing breeding programmes and the development of new ones with a view to fulfilling the expectations of future markets (including the environmentally sound and efficient use of resources, robust, long-lived healthy animals adapted to local conditions, the quality of products of animal origin)?
+- Data collection, measurement and recording of phenotypes for the purpose of establishing zootechnical measures in animal production: How can the objective recording of traits and auxiliary traits in animal breeding be further improved (inter alia in order to meet future market expectations such as the environmentally sound and efficient use of resources, location-adapted, robust, long-lived and healthy animals, the quality of animal products)?

-- Breeding methods and technological developments: How can molecular-biological data (‘omics’) and reproductive technologies be used with maximum possible efficiency in breeding programmes?
+- Breeding methods and technological developments: How can molecular-biological data (‘omics’) be used with maximum possible efficiency in breeding programmes?

 - Genetics of health traits: Involuntary cullings due to health problems lead to high losses in livestock production.
-How can health traits be measured objectively in a large number of animals?
 Which genes promote robustness and resilience?
 How can health traits be incorporated into breeding programmes, thereby contributing to the achievement of a resource-efficient and profitable animal production sector (e.g. longevity)?

 - Behavioural genetics: Pleasant behaviour promotes accident-free keeping of, and working with, livestock.
 It makes herd management easier.
 Low stress promotes product quality.
-How can behaviour be objectively recorded?
-What is the genetic architecture of behavioural traits in farm animals?
-How can this information be profitably taken into account in breeding programmes?
+How can behaviour be taken into account in livestock breeding?
+Which genes influence livestock behavioural traits?
 What relationships exist between behavioural, health and production traits?

 - Immunogenetics of pollinators: How can the immune-system diversity of pollinators be preserved and promoted?
 How can adaptable, disease- and pest-tolerant pollinators be selected or naturally encouraged?